AparnaPophale/AparnaPophale/README.md

 # Hi there 👋 I'm Aparna Pophale

 ## 🌞  About Me
-I am passionate about learning new technologies and educational platforms, and I enjoy improving productivity through data-driven and computational approaches.

-I am interested in growing as a **Data Scientist / Computational Scientist**, focusing on solving real-world problems using modern analytical and machine learning techniques.
+I am interested in **Data Science**, with a focus on solving real-world problems using Python-based numerical computing and machine learning.

-I have a strong academic background with:
+I enjoy building projects that connect data, algorithms, and practical applications, especially in education and productivity domains.

+Academic background:
 - 🎓 **Bachelor of Computer Science**
 - 🎓 **Master of Business Administration (MBA)**

-⭐️ *Always curious, always learning.*

 ---